ga-adi-macaron/Course-Materials/lessons/programming-fundamentals-in-java/data-type-and-variables/readme.md

 ## Independent Practice: Practice!
 (15 minutes)
 > Instructor Note: This can be a pair programming activity or done independently.

-Download the coding prompt found in `VariablePractice` and complete all tasks.
+Open the IntelliJ project found in `starter-code` and complete all tasks specified in the comments.
 We will go over the answers in 12 minutes.

 > Check: Were students able to create the desired deliverable(s)?
 Did it meet all necessary requirements / constraints?